package-url/purl-spec/README.rst

     https://en.wikipedia.org/wiki/Percent-encoding

-The percent-encoding rules of `purl` parts are defined by these rules:
+Use these rules for percent-encoding and decoding `purl` parts:

 - the `type` must NOT be encoded and must NOT contain separators